pvmm/spritetools.py/README.md

 TODO
 ----

+For `png2sprites.py`:
 * palette export feature;
 * ~~palette optimizations to reduce sprite count;~~
 * ~~make palette file optional;~~
 * add an option to optimise away palette file;
 * make palette minimisation faster;

+For `spritecheck.py`:
+* allow user to somehow specify where in the image the sprites are by (x, y) coordinates;
+* create a copy of the original sprite sheet pointing out where the sprite conversion failed;